 I get that.

-a week from today in the BCS Game at Miami Gardens, Fla.
+Alabama will be playing for its third national championship in four years when the Crimson Tide takes on Notre Dame a week from today in the BCS Game at Miami Gardens, Fla.
 The theory is that when Alabama wins a national championship, it helps the Tide in recruiting and in fan support and in money, and all of that hurts its SEC competition.